Trane Central AC Maintenance Guide

 Step-by-Step DIY Guide

-Step 1: Shut off power to the unit
+Step 1: Shut off the system and power sources

 Step 2: Replace or clean the air filter